 If you have a spouse and/or children, then the most important thing is that you have life insurance in case you were to die prematurely.

 Since the cost of a life insurance policy is a concern for most of us and if you cannot afford to pay much for life insurance, buy the highest amount you can afford for the duration that best fits your needs and your budget.

 A 10 year term plan is usually the most inexpensive policy to purchase due to its short duration.

-While 10 year term may not be the perfect coverage, it’s better than having none and you could always buy longer coverage later or you could convert any portion of your term policy later if you may not be able to qualify for a new policy later due to a health issue.
+While 10 year term may not be the perfect coverage, it’s better than having none.
+You could always buy longer coverage later, or you could convert any portion of your term policy later if you may not be able to qualify for a new policy later due to a health issue.

 You do have a lot of choices on what type of life insurance to buy, but don’t hold off on purchasing it because you’re not sure what policy to buy.

-Feel free to contact me at 1-800-380-3533 or email me at email@example.com and I’ll show you the best rates for ALL life insurance products available to you.
-If the lowest rates are not the best value, I’ll also make a recommendation and then you can choose the rate and product that you feel is best for you.
+Feel free to call me at 1-800-380-3533 or email me at email@example.com, and I’ll show you the best rates for ALL life insurance products available to you.
+If the lowest rates are not the best value, then I’ll also make a recommendation, and you can choose the rate and product that you feel is best for you.

 Just ask for G3 (Gordon III) if you call, and if I’m not available, you can always ask for G2 (Gordon Jr.).